 These lighting suggestions are for indoor greenhouses where high yield and quality are desired.
 Lighting should be dialed back slightly for orchids.
 For tents with houseplants and decorative gardens, go with T5 lighting.
 LED lights are getting more common for grow tents, but this author is still on the fence about current LED technologies.
-Until conclusive results are in, I’m going to use LED lights on an experimental basis only—but if you’ve achieved good results with these diode-based lights, by all means continue to grow with them.

 Best fans and blowers for grow tents

 Every grow tent needs fans—even if you have some new fangled ‘cool-running’ grow light.
 Your plants need air circulation and most of us require cooling fans to keep our rooms in the mid to upper 70s.
 A gentle breeze, evidenced by leaf movement, will increase growth and deter mold.

 A local grower once told me he won’t use fans on his tomato plants because the movement of air makes his house smell like tomatoes and organic fertilizer.
 If you aren’t concerned with plant health, yield or quality, then I guess fans are optional—the rest of us will use fans and remove the organic odors with carbon filters.

 Circulation fans might get caught up against the canvas of your grow tent.
 Here we see a six inch net cup attached to a fan with zip ties.
 The net cup allows airflow and the back of the fan stays unobstructed—this ensures maximum air movement and minimum resistance.
 Fans are placed in the corners, each fan facing a different direction.
 This creates a vortex of air movement when the tent is closed.